Mall Makeover: Arden Fair To Turn Closed Retail Spaces Into Revolving Art Galleries

 SACRAMENTO (CBS13) – California coronavirus restrictions will be lifted on Tuesday, meaning no more capacity limitations and no more physical distancing rules in businesses across the state.

 The idea is a return to normal.
-Only, so many businesses have been shut down and boarded up, and many retail centers still won’t look the same.READ MORE: Heavy Early Morning Traffic Expected To Start Week As Highway 99 Construction Continues
+Only, so many businesses have been shut down and boarded up, and many retail centers still won’t look the same.READ MORE: Gov. Newsom To Announce ‘California Dream Vacations’ COVID-19 Vaccine Initiative

 At the Arden Fair mall, there are 14 storefronts that remain empty.
 Now, the mall will turn some of those retail spaces into places for art.
 The creative solution will add new colors where those storefronts have come down.

-Huey Lovelady says the artwork can’t replace his favorite shop that left during the pandemic.READ MORE: Non-Profit Fighting Hometown 'Brain Drain' Among College Graduates Offers Fellowships In Stockton
+Huey Lovelady says the artwork can’t replace his favorite shop that left during the pandemic.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Possible?

 “No, I want Nordstroms,” he said.
 “I really liked Nordstroms.
 It was a great store.”